Amid68/Elastic-SIEM-Project/documentation/comprehensive_deployment_report.md

 ## Executive Summary

-Our team successfully deployed an Elastic Stack SIEM (Security Information and Event Management) solution using Docker containers on an M1 Mac.
-This report documents our implementation process, including specific challenges encountered and their solutions.
+I successfully deployed an Elastic Stack SIEM (Security Information and Event Management) solution using Docker containers on an M1 Mac.
+This report documents the deployment process, including specific challenges encountered and their solutions.

 ## Project Scope

-We implemented the following components:
+The deployment included the following components:
 - Elasticsearch for data storage and search
 - Kibana for visualization and security interface
 - Logstash for data processing and enrichment
 - Filebeat for log collection
 - Packetbeat for network monitoring

-Our implementation initially included Auditbeat, but later we removed it due to ARM64 compatibility issues on M1 Macs.
+The deployment initially included Auditbeat, but it was later removed due to ARM64 compatibility issues on M1 Macs.

 ## Architecture Overview

-The Elastic Stack SIEM implementation follows a modular architecture where components work together to provide comprehensive security monitoring:
+The deployed Elastic Stack SIEM solution follows a modular architecture where components work together to provide comprehensive security monitoring:

 - **Elasticsearch** forms the core, storing and indexing all security data
 - **Kibana** provides visualization and the security interface
 - **Logstash** processes incoming data through configurable pipelines
 - **Beats agents** collect data from various sources

-We configured a Docker network for inter-component communication and exposed only necessary ports for external access.
+I configured a Docker network for inter-component communication and exposed only necessary ports for external access.

 ## Deployment Process

 ### Initial Setup Challenges

-Our deployment started with trying to run Elasticsearch:
+The deployment started with trying to run Elasticsearch:

 ```bash
 docker-compose up -d elasticsearch
 ```

-We immediately encountered health check failures, though Elasticsearch itself was running.
-We determined that Docker was marking Elasticsearch as "unhealthy" despite it functioning properly with a "YELLOW" status (normal for single-node clusters).
+I immediately encountered health check failures, though Elasticsearch itself was running.
+I determined that Docker was marking Elasticsearch as "unhealthy" despite it functioning properly with a "YELLOW" status (normal for single-node clusters).

 ### Authentication and Security Configuration

-We made several critical adjustments to ensure proper component authentication:
+I made several critical adjustments to ensure proper component authentication:
-1. Simplified our environment configuration with consistent passwords
+1. Simplified the environment configuration with consistent passwords
 2. Modified Docker health checks to accept "YELLOW" status:
    ```yaml
    healthcheck: